genuineinsaan/Space-Rocks/README.md

 1. Create a zip file
 2. Go to godot and click on import section
 3. unzip the file in your device and then import
-4. now play, or learn or edit
+4. now play, or learn or edit.